In the beginning I was lost. But I made it look like I knew the way.

 That was a few years ago—back when I had the job, the paycheck, and all the stuff, all of which formed my personal identity, an identity I clung to with a reptilian clutch.
 But I wasn’t happy.
 And buying more stuff didn’t fill the emptiness I felt inside.

-I tried anyway, thinking maybe if I bought more stuff, I’d be happy.
+I tried, thinking if I bought more stuff, I’d be happy.

 But I wasn’t.

-I wasn’t content because I wasn’t living a meaningful life.
-I wasn’t healthy.
+I wasn’t content because I wasn’t living a meaningful life: I wasn’t healthy.
 I wasn’t focused on my relationships.
 I wasn’t pursuing my passions.
-I wasn’t growing as an individual.
+I wasn’t growing.
 And I wasn’t contributing to others as much as I wanted.

-Then I stumbled across minimalism via Colin Wright, Joshua Becker, and Leo Babauta right before my mother died.
-After she passed, I learned a lot from letting go of her sentimental items.
-It was incredibly difficult, but letting go made me question all the stuff in my life as well—all the anchors that were weighing me down and keeping me from being happy.
+Then I stumbled across minimalism via Colin Wright, Joshua Becker, and Leo Babauta, right after my mother died.
+I learned a lot from letting go of her sentimental items.
+It was difficult, but letting go made me question all the other stuff in my life as well—all the anchors weighing me down and keeping me from being happy.

 Eventually, I embraced minimalism.
 As I got rid of my stuff, I replaced it with important things, focusing on the five most important areas in life: health, relationships, pursuing my passions, growth, and contribution—making subtle changes every day.

-Minimalism was the tool I used to clear the runway so I could focus on these things and live a meaningful life.
-Ryan and I wrote about this journey extensively in Minimalism: Live a Meaningful Life.
+Minimalism was the tool I used to clear away the meaningless stuff so I could focus on the important things and live a meaningful life.
+Ryan and I wrote about this journey extensively in our first book, Minimalism: Live a Meaningful Life.